-If Artichoke Dip is good, spinach is good, and sun-dried tomatoes are good then all of that together in a soup must be good.
-Yup, it is.
+If Artichoke Dip is good, spinach is good, and sun-dried tomatoes are good then all of that together in a soup must be good, Artichoke Dip Soup.

 Artichoke Dip soup is for those who like artichokes and spinach.
 If you just like the cheesy dip at restaurants, but not the ingredients in other dishes you probably wont like this.
 I have to be honest.
 We really liked it, but it was heavy so eat small portions with a crisp baguette.

 Artichoke is actually a flower, but is classified as a vegetable.